Laurie Lindteigen, 64, of Bismarck, passed away July 30, 2020 at Sanford Health, Bismarck, ND.

 Go to www.weigelfuneral.com to sign the guestbook and share memories with her family.

-To send flowers to the family or plant a tree in memory of Laurie Lindteigen, please visit our floral store.
+To send flowers to Laurie's family, please visit our floral store.